SupremeSports/HA-Domotic/Devices/Heaters and Thermostats/Thermostats/README.md

 The 2.4" TFT touchscreen replaces the HVAC remote control and communicates with my [Living HVAC](https://github.com/SupremeSports/HA-Domotic/tree/master/Devices/Heaters%20and%20Thermostats/Living%20HVAC).
 The 2.4" TFT touchscreen will be eventually deployed to all my rooms to get temp/humidity and eventually control heaters.
 It also replicates [Home Assistant climate](https://www.home-assistant.io/integrations/climate/) options onto the screen.
-The basics is from [AZ-Touch](https://www.hwhardsoft.de/english/projects/arduitouch-esp/) and I simply used parts of their code in order to make mine.
+The basics are from [AZ-Touch](https://www.hwhardsoft.de/english/projects/arduitouch-esp/) and I simply used parts of their code in order to make mine.
 Many features added, some others removed.

-Pictures/screenshots from TFT to come...
 ![alt text](images/FrontBackView.jpg "Front/Back View")

 ### Features: ###
 - HLK-PM03 3.3V 3W power supply directly on 120Vac